analysiscenter/cardio/docs/modules/models.rst

 About HMModel
 ~~~~~~~~~~~~~~~~~~~~

 Hidden Markov Model is used to annotate ECG signal.
-This allows to calculate number of
-important parameters, important for diagnosing.
+This allows to calculate a number of parameters important for diagnosing.
 This model allows to detect P and T waves; Q, R, S peaks; PQ and ST segments.
 The model
 has a total of 19 states, the mapping of them to the segments of ECG signal can  be found in ``cardio.batch.ecg_batch_tools`` submodule.